Pulled Pork

 Update 2/17/2021 Slow Cooker Version – I recently made my Pulled Pork recipe, but this time I put it in the crock pot.
 I had an 8 pound pork shoulder with a bone.
 I sprinkled my Angela’s Pulled Pork Dry Rub all over the roast.
 Cooked it on high for 6 hours and then on low for 2 additional hours.
 The fat rendered out and the pork fell apart.
 The pork had mild flavor and no crispy bits or ends.
 So I drained the pork, shredded it and transferred it to a baking pan.
 I sprinkled more of the dry rub all over the pork and mixed it up.
 Then baked it in a 350 degree Fahrenheit for 25 minutes and it came out perfect.
 Nice crispy bits, with more flavor.

-- Several handfuls of Angela's Pulled Pork Dry Rub
+Angela’s Pulled Pork Dry Rub

 Looks tasty!